esphome/esphome-docs/components/climate/bang_bang.rst

 **At least one of** ``heat_action`` **and** ``cool_action`` **must be specified.**

-Basic heating and cooling modes
+Basic Heating and Cooling Modes
 *******************************

 These are triggered when the climate control **mode** is changed.
 Note the absence of "action" in the